albertstarfield/projectmaruchitarento/README.md

 # project orion virtual assistant
 # code not yet published still in early stage
-Project Orion is a multi capabilities virtual assistant AI project that focuses to be as close as jarvis while its core are built upon a hybrid online and offline principle
+Project Orion or its full name are Orion Schwarzschild is a multi capabilities virtual assistant AI project that focuses to be as close as jarvis while its core are built upon a hybrid online and offline principle

 however his/her capabilities reflect on how powerfull is your computer is